Abeyance — Abeyance is a legal term meaning to temporarily or indefinitely postpone something.

 Registration number — The College assigns each pharmacy professional a unique number when he or she first registers with the College.
 The number, known as their registration number (or OCP number) stays with the pharmacy professional indefinitely.

-Remedial training — If the College’s Inquiries, Complaints & Reports Committee (ICRC) believes that remediation is necessary, it will direct a practitioner to complete remedial training — also known as a specified continuing education and remediation program (SCERP).
+Remedial training —If the College’s Inquiries, Complaints & Reports Committee (ICRC) believes that remediation is necessary, it will direct a registrant to complete remedial training — also known as a specified continuing education and remediation program (SCERP).
 The ICRC directs remedial training if there is a serious care or conduct concern that requires a pharmacist or pharmacy technician to upgrade his or her skills.
+Generally, the remedial training is required to be completed within one year, unless an extension is granted.

 Remote dispensing location — A remote dispensing location (RDL) is a site where drugs are dispensed or sold by retail to the public and that is operated by, but is not at the same location as, a pharmacy whose certificate of accreditation permits its operation.
 The remote dispensing location might be an automated pharmacy system or a place staffed by a pharmacy technician.
 Every remote dispensing location is supervised remotely by a pharmacist who is present at the accredited pharmacy.